Navy vs. Temple NCAA Football Odds, Plays and Insights | November 27, 2021

 Temple Stats and Trends

-- The Owls have yet to cover the spread this season when underdogs by 12.5 points or more in five chances.
+- The Owls have been underdogs by 12.5 points or more five times this season and have not covered the spread once.

-- Temple's games this season have gone over the total in five out of 10 opportunities (50%).
+- Temple's games this year have gone over the point total in 50% of its opportunities (five times in 10 games with a set point total).

-- Temple is 2-1 against the spread and 3-0 overall in games when it records more than 31.2 points.
+- When Temple puts up more than 31.2 points, it is 2-1 against the spread and 3-0 overall.

-- Temple is 2-1 against the spread and 3-0 overall when the team piles up more than 377.6 yards.
+- In games that Temple churns out more than 377.6 yards, the team is 2-1 against the spread and 3-0 overall.

-- This year the Owls have turned the ball over 18 times, seven more than the Midshipmen's takeaways (11).
+- The Owls have turned the ball over 18 times this season, seven more turnovers than the Midshipmen have forced (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.